David F. Denison, O.C., FCPA, FCA,

 Ian A. Bourne, ICD.D, F.ICD

-Mr. Bourne is the chair of the board of directors of Ballard Power Systems Inc. (2006-present), a leader in proton exchange membrane fuel cell technology.
-He is a director of the Canada Pension Plan Investment Board (CPPIB), Wajax Corporation (WJX) and the Canadian Public Accountability Board (CPAB).
+Mr. Bourne is a corporate director.
+He is a director of the Canada Pension Plan Investment Board (CPPIB and the Canadian Public Accountability Board (CPAB).
+He is the former chair of the board of directors of Ballard Power Systems Inc. (2006-2018).
 He is also the former chair of the board of directors of SNC-Lavalin Group Inc. (2013-2015), for whom he was a director from 2009 to 2015 and also served as that company’s Interim Chief Executive Officer from March 2012 to October 2012.
 Mr. Bourne is chair of the Governance Committee of CPPIB and has been a member of the Human Resources committee of CPPIB, CPAB, Ballard Power Systems Inc. (BLDP) and SNC-Lavalin Group Inc. (SNC).
-Mr. Bourne has also served on the Audit Committees of CPPIB, WJX, BLDP and SNC.
-He was a director of Canadian Oil Sands Limited (2007-2016) and served as the chair of the Corporate Governance and Compensation Committee and was a member of the Audit Committee.
+Mr. Bourne has also served on the Audit Committees of CPPIB, WJX, BLDP, Canadian Oil Sands Limited (COSL), and SNC and served as chair of the Corporate Governance and Compensation Committee of COSL.
+He was a director of Wajax Corporation (2006-2018) and a director of COSL (2007-2016).
 Mr. Bourne has been active in serving on a variety of community based organizations including the Calgary Philharmonic Orchestra, The Glenbow Museum and The Calgary Foundation.
 He holds a Bachelor of Commerce degree from Mount Allison University and is a Fellow of the Institute of Corporate Directors.

 Mr. Brindamour is the Chief Executive Officer of Intact Financial Corporation, Canada’s largest property and casualty insurance provider.
 Mr. Brindamour is a director of Intact Financial Corporation, The Geneva Association, the Business Council of Canada, the C.D.
 Howe Institute, Branksome Hall and the Insurance Bureau of Canada.
 He is also a member of the Advisory Committee of the University of Waterloo’s Climate Change Adaptation Project, serves on the advisory board of Gibraltar Growth Corporation and is co-chair of Laval University’s “Grande Campagne”.
 Mr. Brindamour is a graduate of Laval University in Actuarial Sciences and an associate of the Casualty Actuarial Society.